oneshinyboi/gifdeck/README.md

 A missing config file is fine — gifdeck runs with local favorites.
 An invalid one prints a warning and is treated as empty.
 Unknown keys are ignored, blank values count as unset, and values are never logged.
+All configuration values are read from the file only; setting `KLIPY_API_KEY`-style environment variables has no effect.

 ## File locations